hanjinliu/cylindra/README.md

   larger memory size will make parallel processing more efficient. &ge;32 GB is recommended.
 - **Images should be loaded from SSD**.
 Raw image stacks are loaded lazily in most of the processes.
 Loading from HDD will slow down many analyses as well.
-  *NOTE: In the latest version, you can use "Cache image on SSD" option to open images.*
+In the latest version, you can use "Cache image on SSD" option to directly analyze tomograms stored in HDD.

 ## Issues